-Should College Athletes Be Paid? - Muncie Voice
+Should College Athletes Be Paid? - Middletown Media

 Not only are sports entertaining to watch, but diehard fans are usually willing to spend a lot of money on their favorite team’s merchandise.
 For colleges, that means capitalizing on star athletes and winning seasons.

-College athletes that really stand out can often be targeted by the media as much as professional athletes.
+College athletes that stand out can often be targeted by the media as much as professional athletes.
 They can be influential on social media, have their name and likeness printed on apparel and other merchandise, and ultimately become “the face” of a collegiate athletic program.

-For example, in 2007, the University of Michigan had the largest contract in the country with Adidas a $66.5 million dollar deal.
-The apparel company made gear for UofM, some including athletes’ names and jersey numbers.
-But, back then and today, those athletes never got paid for that use.

 Should Student-Athletes Have Salaries?

-This is likely a debate that’s going to continue for quite a while, since it’s already been going on for years.
-While most athletes and students support the idea, colleges have yet to show much enthusiasm about it.
+This is likely a debate that will continue for quite a while since it’s already been going on for years.
+But unfortunately, while most athletes and students support the idea, colleges have yet to show much enthusiasm.

-The argument can indeed be made that college athletes are just students, not professionals.
-Playing a sport isn’t technically their job, and most of them do receive other perks from it including free travel, free gear, and more.
+The argument can be made that college athletes are just students, not professionals.
+Therefore, playing a sport isn’t technically their job, and most receive other perks, including free travel, free gear, and more.

 But, with so much time and effort these athletes have to put into their particular sports, it’s not unusual to see why so many people think they should also be monetarily compensated.
-You probably already know that Indiana is a big state for college sports, with IU basketball and Notre Dame football, so where do you weigh in on the debate for paying college athletes?
+You probably already know Indiana is a big state for college sports.
+The state has IU basketball and Notre Dame football, so where do you weigh in on the debate?